jamesmdaley/teltonika-tailscale/readme.md

 reboot
 ```
 ## Post-reboot
-Tailscale will start and advertise routes.
+Tailscale will start and advertise routes once rebooted. </br>
 If you do a firmware update, it will remove the tailscale config so be careful!